rukasakurai/github-copilot-tutorial/docs/workshop.md

 > Generate a unit tests class for this code
 ```

-You can also use copilot to help you generate Stubs and Mocks for your tests.
+You can also use GitHub Copilot to help you generate Stubs and Mocks for your tests.

 ```text
 > Generate a mock for FileStream class